-Strengthening Access to Capital for Minority-Owned Small Businesses
+Strengthening Access to Capital for Minority-Owned Small Businesses Featured Image

 United States Senate Committee on Small Business and Entrepreneurship Field Hearing

 On Friday, September 14, 2018, the United States Senate Committee on Small Business and Entrepreneurship held a field hearing at Morgan State University in Baltimore, Maryland to discuss strengthening access to capital for minority-owned small businesses.
 Mary Miller, Senior Fellow at Johns Hopkins 21st Century Cities Initiative, provided testimony on Baltimore’s financing system, presenting findings from two recent reports, Financing Baltimore’s Growth: Measuring Small Companies’ Access to Capital and Financing Baltimore’s Growth: Strengthening Lending to Small Businesses.
-Read an excerpt of the testimony below, and read the full testimony here.
+Read an excerpt of the testimony below, or read the full testimony.

 Baltimore is home to more than 50,000 small businesses.
 Roughly 37,500 of these businesses are sole proprietorships and about 12,500 have at least one employee.
 Small businesses form the backbone of the local economy, providing jobs for residents, tax revenues for the city, and a sense of identity to neighborhoods and commercial districts.
 But for new and established small businesses to thrive, the city needs a financing system with capacity to meet their needs.
 Capital is certainly not the only ingredient necessary for successful business growth, but it is a critical input.
 If companies lack access to appropriate types of capital at critical stages of growth, they are likely to never take off and achieve scale, or even worse, to go out of business or leave Baltimore and relocate where financial support is more readily available, depriving the local economy of jobs and economic growth.